-- ☐ Clear your calendar.
-Take care of things like dental appointments well in advance of surgery. - Arrange for help.
-For bathing, dressing, meals, or medication if needed.
+- Clear your calendar Take care of things like dental appointments well in advance of surgery. - Arrange for help For bathing, dressing, meals, or medication if needed.
 Do you need someone to drive and run errands?
 Mow the lawn?
-Walk the dog? - ☐ Do the shopping.
-Have healthy food and beverages waiting when you get home. - ☐ Do your banking.
-Pay bills and have cash on hand to avoid worry. - Fill the tank.
-Get the car ready so your driver can transport you. - ☐ Get nonskid shoes.
-Well fitting, with good support. - Improve access to bed and bath.
-Make sure your doorways and walkways allow for a walker, if one is needed.
+Walk the dog? - □ Do the shopping Have healthy food and beverages waiting when you get home. - Do your banking Pay bills and have cash on hand to avoid worry. - □ Fill the tank/charge the car Get the car ready so your driver can transport you. - □ Get nonskid shoes Well fitting, with good support. - □ Improve access to bed and bath Make sure your doorways and walkways allow for a walker if one is needed.
 It's ideal to have your bed and bath on the same floor, since stairs may be difficult.
 Your physical therapist will practice stairs with you before you leave the hospital.

-However, you may want to consider staying on the first floor during your recovery.
+However, you may want to consider staying on the first floor during your recovery. - □ Remove obstacles Throw rugs, extension cords, pets, and pet toys. - Make the bathroom safer Add a rubber mat or nonskid adhesive strips on the bottom of your tub or shower.

-- Remove obstacles.
-Throw rugs, extension cords, pets, and pet toys. - Make the bathroom safer.
-Add a rubber mat or nonskid adhesive strips on the bottom of your tub or shower. - ☐ Put things within easy reach.
-Put a phone near at hand.
-Make kitchen and bath items accessible without bending or reaching up. - Arm chair.
-Have a chair that will allow you to sit high enough to keep your hips higher than your knees.
-This makes it easier to get out of the chair. - Fill prescriptions. - Get any medical equipment you need.
-Such as a raised commode seat with arms, front wheeled walker, shower chair, or tub transfer bench.
-Your case manager will give you a list of the durable medical equipment stores that carry these items. - ☐ Do the laundry.
-Put clean linens on the bed and clean towels in the bathroom before you leave for the hospital. - ☐ Pack your hospital bag.
-Loose comfortable clothing and toiletries, but no valuables.
+- Put things within easy reach Put a phone near at hand.
+Make kitchen and bath items accessible without bending or reaching up. - □ Find an armchair Have a chair that will allow you to sit high enough to keep your hips higher than your knees.
+This makes it easier to get out of the chair. - □ Fill prescriptions. - □ Get any medical equipment needed Such as a front wheeled walker, raised commode seat with arms, shower chair or tub transfer bench.
+We can provide you with a list of the durable medical equipment stores that carry these items.
+The front wheeled walker is covered by insurance while the other items usually are not.
+You may reach out to our case managers for questions related to equipment needs or discharge arrangements.
+Mountain View 650-988-8266.
+Los Gatos 408-866-3955. - Disabled Parking Placard You may qualify for a temporary disabled parking placard from the DMV or AAA (must be an AAA member).
+Contact your doctor's office for an application form. - Do the laundry Put clean linens on the bed and clean towels in the bathroom before you leave for the hospital. - □ Pack your hospital bag Loose, comfortable clothing and toiletries, but no valuables.